transloadit/uppy/website/src/docs/dashboard.md

 Localize text that is shown to the user.

-The Dashboard also contains the [`@uppy/status-bar`](/docs/status-bar) plugin by default, which has its own strings.
+The Dashboard also includes the [`@uppy/status-bar`](/docs/status-bar) plugin by default, which has its own strings.
 Strings for the Status Bar can also be specified in the Dashboard `locale.strings` option, and will be passed down.
 They are not all listed below—see the [`@uppy/status-bar`](/docs/status-bar) documentation pages for the full list.

 The default English strings are: